 When You Undercut, Everyone Loses

-Offering rock-bottom prices because “your team is free” or “you need the business” creates a devastating cycle:
+Offering rock-bottom prices because “your team is free” or “you need the business” creates a devastating cycle.
+To understand why, consider the following consequences.

-Market Disruption: Unrealistic pricing sets dangerous precedents that force other quality providers to either compromise their standards or lose business to unsustainable competitors.
+Market Disruption: Furthermore, unrealistic pricing sets dangerous benchmarks that force other quality providers to either compromise their standards or lose business to competitors who simply can’t last.

-Unsustainable Business Model: If you’re not covering your costs plus reasonable profit margins, you’re building a business destined to fail taking your clients’ ongoing projects down with you.
+Unsustainable Business Model: Ultimately, if you’re not covering your costs plus reasonable profit margins, you’re building a business destined to fail taking your clients’ ongoing projects down with you.

 What To Do When Your Team Is Available

 If your team has downtime, resist the temptation to slash prices just to stay busy.
-Instead:
+Instead, focus on activities that strengthen your value their worth pricing strategy over the long term:

 Invest in Growth: Use available time for training and upskilling.
-Expand your team’s expertise into new technologies, methodologies, or service areas.
+For example, expand your team’s expertise into new areas such as AI-driven business automation, emerging technologies, or advanced service methodologies.

-Build Internal Assets: Develop proprietary tools, templates, or processes that will make future projects more efficient and profitable.
+Build Internal Assets: Meanwhile, develop proprietary tools, templates, or processes that will make future projects more efficient and profitable.

-Strategic Marketing: Focus on attracting the right clients at the right price points, not just any client at any price.
+Strategic Marketing: Additionally, focus on attracting the right clients at the right price points not just any client at any price.

 The Bottom Line: Respect Your Industry

-If your team isn’t capable of delivering a project at a quality standard, the ethical choice is to decline it not to accept it at a lower price and deliver inferior work.
+If your team isn’t capable of delivering a project at a quality standard, the ethical choice is to decline it not to accept it at a lower price and deliver below-par work.

 Here’s the simple truth: Total Project Cost = (All Operating Expenses + Team Costs + Expertise Value + Project Complexity + Timeline Urgency) + Reasonable Profit Margin